Multi-User Endpoints

 /usr/sbin/globus-compute-endpoint

-# globus-compute-endpoint configure --multi-user prod_gpu_large
+# globus-compute-endpoint configure prod_gpu_large

 Created multi-user profile for endpoint named <prod_gpu_large>